 6 – Keep Your Website Updated at All Times

-Keeping your website updated at all times is the key to keep your audience coming back for more.
+When you build a restaurant website, it’s important to keep it updated at all times – the key to keeping your audience coming back for more.

 They’ll often be casually browsing to see what’s new if there are any enticing offers or some discounts for a particular product or service.